 As Young brought his gun from his tent, the trigger caught and the gun fired, and the ball grazed one man and buried itself in the leader’s right breast.
 He collapsed onto the edge of the campfire and his shocked men immediately extinguished the fire.
 But there was nothing they could do for the man, and he died two hours later in excruciating pain.
 Just before he died, he sat up and, looking wildly around, said clearly, “That was well done, Mr. Young.”

-When I write his complete story, it will appear here: http://nancymargueriteanderson.com/ (Sorry, I am not telling you his name yet).
+When I write his complete story, it will appear here: https://nancymargueriteanderson.com/john-charles/

 The Express leader was buried in the woods near Moose Encampment, and the shocked party continued their journey through Athabasca Pass to Boat Encampment.
 But before they departed, Michel Kaonassé, the Guide, asked a young man who travelled with the party if he could give the orders to begin — such was the tradition of the Express that the Guide, who had complete control of everything that happened in the journey, had to ask the permission of a “gentleman-leader” to begin the day’s travel.
 And so, young Frederick Lewes, son of John Lee Lewes but not an employee of the Company, brought the express downriver to Fort Colvile where Alexander Caulfield Anderson was in charge.
 James, Anderson’s twelve year old son, wrote about this incident in his Memoirs, which I posted in my old blog.
 This led to a question, a conversation, and a whole lot of research done by another historian, who unravelled the entire story and shared it with me.
 It’s fascinating, and it’s very sad.